COVID-19 Vaccine FAQs

 For questions about Montgomery County, Pennsylvania's COVID-19 vaccine registration, appointments, and provider enrollment, please see below.

-Who is eligible to receive the Pfizer COVID-19 booster shot?
+Who is eligible to receive a COVID-19 booster shot?

 Who is eligible to receive a third dose of Pfizer or Moderna Vaccine?